Rhovas/Language/docs/Statements.md

 var name: Type;
 ```

 > TODO: Consider restricting shadowing of local variables.
-However, with an IDE
-> this is less significant.
+The Language Server
+> Protocol can also be used to find the declaration of a variable, but this
+> still seems problematic even with that.

 Variable declarations can also use destructuring, as outlined in [Pattern
 Matching](Pattern%20Matching.md).